India's indigenous knowledge.

 The object comes into being.

-All of it — the oral, the written, the visual — is brought together into a manuscript.
-The paper, the printing, the binding, the trim.
-The finished object is the condensed result of every stage that preceded it.
+The oral, the written, and the visual is brought together into a manuscript.
+The paper, the printing, the binding.
+The finished object is the condensed result of every preceeding stage.